-Glynn was the representative for New York’s 20th congressional district as a Democrat.
+Glynn was the representative for New York’s 20th congressional district and was a Democrat.
 He served from 1899 to 1901.

 From Dec 1899 to Mar 1901, Glynn missed 31 of 149 roll call votes, which is 20.8%.
 This is better than the median of 31.7% among the lifetime records of representatives serving in Mar 1901.
 The chart below reports missed votes over time.